dfirtrack/dfirtrack/README.md

     * Markdown for so-called system reports (for use in a [MkDocs](https://www.mkdocs.org/) structure),
     * Spreadsheet (CSV and XLS).

-A list of feature ideas is maintained in the [Wiki](https://github.com/stuhli/dfirtrack/wiki/Roadmap).
+A list of feature ideas is maintained in the [Wiki - Roadmap](https://github.com/stuhli/dfirtrack/wiki/Roadmap).

-## Installation and dependencies
+## Installation

 DFIRTrack is developed for deploying on **Debian** or **Ubuntu**.
 Other distributions may work but were not tested yet.
 At the moment the project will be focused on Ubuntu LTS and Debian releases.

 For fast and uncomplicated installation on a dedicated server including all dependencies an [Ansible](https://docs.ansible.com/ansible/latest/) playbook and role was written (available [here](https://github.com/stuhli/dfirtrack_ansible)).
 For testing a docker environment was prepared (see below).

-For a minimal setup the following dependencies are needed:

-* `django` (2.0),
-* `django_q`,
-* `djangorestframework`,
-* `gunicorn`,
-* `postgresql`,
-* `psycopg2-binary`,
-* `python3-pip`,
-* `PyYAML`,
-* `requests`,
-* `virtualenv`,
-* `xlwt`.

-**Note that there is no `settings.py` in this repository.** [This file](https://github.com/stuhli/dfirtrack_ansible/blob/master/roles/dfirtrack/templates/settings.py.j2) is submitted via Ansible or has to be copied and configured by hand.
-More detailled instructions are provided in the [Wiki](https://github.com/stuhli/dfirtrack/wiki/Installation).
+For installation with your own setup or for testing look at the [Wiki - Installation](https://github.com/stuhli/dfirtrack/wiki/Installation).

 ## Docker Environment

 An experimental Docker Compose environment for local-only usage is provided in this project.
 Run the following command in the project root directory to start the environment:

 ```
 docker-compose up
 ```

 A user *admin* is already created.
 A password can be set with:

 ```
 docker/setup_admin.sh